 - STEP 5: ASSET DIVISION, CHILD CUSTODY AND SPOUSAL SUPPORT

 - STEP 6: FINALIZING YOUR FLORIDA DIVORCE

 FLORIDA DIVORCE REQUIREMENTS

-- One spouse is mentally incapacitated for at least three years
+- To file a divorce in Florida, Marriage must be irretrievably broken or one spouse is mentally incapacitated for at least three years.

 - If child custody, visitation or support are involved, mediation may be ordered by the court